TalAter/annyang/README.md

 Speech KITT makes it easy to add a graphical interface for the user to start or stop Speech Recognition and see its current status.
 KITT also provides clear visual hints to the user on how to interact with your site using their voice, providing instructions and sample commands.

-Speech KITT is fully customizable, and comes with many different themes (and instructions on how to create your own designs).
+Speech KITT is fully customizable, comes with many different themes, and instructions on how to create your own designs.

 [![Speech Recognition GUI with Speech KITT](https://raw.githubusercontent.com/TalAter/SpeechKITT/master/demo/speechkitt-demo.gif)](https://github.com/TalAter/SpeechKITT)